fureyc/municipal-water-demand-forecasting/README.md

 Summer is therefore the most difficult season in absolute terms.
 XGBoost's summer MAE was 1.207 MGD, compared with 0.636 MGD during winter.
 However, summer is also where the model provides some of its greatest value.
 XGBoost improved on persistence by approximately 47% during summer and by more than 48% in both July and August.

-## What the model learned
+## What drives the forecasts

-The feature analysis supports a consistent predictive interpretation.
+I use two complementary measures to understand which predictors drive the forecasts. **Tree gain** is XGBoost's built-in importance measure and summarizes how much splits involving a feature improve the training objective.
+Because the final selected model is a nonlinear tree ensemble, I also use SHAP, a widely used model-interpretability method that estimates how individual features contribute to predictions from nonlinear models.

+Within each rolling-validation fold, SHAP values were computed for the held-out validation observations using the model fitted on the preceding training data.
+This means the SHAP analysis reflects model behavior on observations that were not used to fit the corresponding fold-specific model.
+This provides a useful complement to tree gain: gain reflects how features were used while fitting the model, while the validation SHAP analysis examines how those features contributed to predictions on subsequent, unseen observations.

-### Recent demand is the forecast anchor
+### Recent demand anchors the forecast

-Previous-day demand is the dominant feature under both tree gain and out-of-fold SHAP importance.
-SHAP helps explain the model's forecasts by measuring how much each feature tends to influence its predictions; using out-of-fold observations makes this a check on behavior outside the data used for fitting.
+Previous-day demand is the dominant feature under both tree gain and held-out SHAPimportance.
+The agreement between the training-based and validation-based measures provides especially strong evidence that recent demand is the model's primary forecast anchor.
 Two-day demand, seven-day demand and short rolling means provide additional information about the recent demand level.

-### Calendar information provides context
+### Calendar effects provide context

-Annual seasonal terms and weekday indicators help distinguish similar recent demand values occurring at different points in the year or week.
+Calendar variables also appear in both importance measures, although several (particularly annual seasonal terms and some weekday indicators) receive greater prominence under SHAP than under tree gain.
+These variables help distinguish similar recent demand values occurring at different points in the year or week, providing context that is not fully captured by recent consumption alone.

-### Weather improves the operational forecast
+### Weather adds predictive value

+Weather variables also appear prominently under both tree gain and held-out SHAP importance.
+Lagged temperature and precipitation are among the leading weather predictors under both measures, suggesting that weather signal identified during model fitting also contributes meaningfully to predictions on held-out validation observations.

-Adding lagged weather to calendar and demand-history features reduced rolling-validation XGBoost MAE from approximately 0.906 to 0.838 MGD, an improvement of about 7.4%.
+The stronger evidence comes from the fixed feature-block ablation.
+Adding lagged weather to calendar and demand-history features reduced rolling-validation XGBoost MAE from approximately **0.906 to 0.838 MGD**, an improvement of about **7.4%**.
+This confirms that weather provides incremental predictive information beyond recent demand and calendar effects.

 The weather-block analysis found that: